overextended/fivem-typescript-boilerplate/README.md

 ## Development

-When working on your resource, use `pnpm watch` to rebuild any changes to your `client` and `server` directories.
+Use `pnpm watch` to actively rebuild modified files while developing the resource.

-For web development, use `pnpm web:dev` to use start vite's webserver and watch for changes.
+During web development, use `pnpm web:dev` to start vite's webserver and watch for changes.

+## Build

+Use `pnpm build` to build all project files in production mode.

+To build and create GitHub releases, tag your commit (e.g. `v1.0.0`) and push it.

 ## Layout